 Benchmarking is a requirement for the School Financial Value Standard (SFVS) that all maintained school governors need to complete and the School Resource Management Self Assessment Tool (SRMSAT) for academies, MATs or free schools.

 Benchmarking allows you to understand your position and identify areas of strengths & areas to improve.

 Areas of expenditure to consider may be:

-IMPORTANT NOTE: Benchmarking is only a guide and if you find yourself at the end of the spectrum, lower or higher than other schools; you will want to consider the reasons for this.
+IMPORTANT NOTE: Benchmarking is only a guide and if you find yourself at the end of the spectrum, lower or higher than other establishments; you should consider the reasons for this.

 Are there special circumstances that would explain your school appearing in the upper or lower quartile?
-This should be taken into account when comparing to other schools.
+This should be taken into account when comparing to similar educational establishments.